smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

     }
 }
 ```
-`CredentialsProviderChain::on_timeout` will invoke each provider's `on_timeout` method until credentials are returned by one of them.
+`CredentialsProviderChain::fallback_on_interrupt` will invoke each provider's `fallback_on_interrupt` method until credentials are returned by one of them.
 It ensures that the updated code snippet for `LazyCredentialsCache` can return credentials from provider 2 in both `Case 1` and `Case 2`.
-Even if `timeout_future` wins the race, the execution subsequently calls `provider.on_timeout().await` to obtain fallback credentials from provider 2, assuming provider 2's `on_timeout` is implemented to return credentials retrieved on the first call to `CredentialsProviderChain::provide_credentials`.
+Even if `timeout_future` wins the race, the execution subsequently calls `provider.fallback_on_interrupt().await` to obtain fallback credentials from provider 2, assuming provider 2's `fallback_on_interrupt` is implemented to return fallback credentials accordingly.

-The downside of this simple approach is that the behavior is not clear if more than one credentials provider in the chain can return credentials from their `on_timeout`.
-Note, however, that it is the exception rather than the norm for a provider's `on_timeout` to return fallback credentials, at least at the time of writing (01/13/2023).
+The downside of this simple approach is that the behavior is not clear if more than one credentials provider in the chain can return credentials from their `fallback_on_interrupt`.
+Note, however, that it is the exception rather than the norm for a provider's `fallback_on_interrupt` to return fallback credentials, at least at the time of writing (01/13/2023).
 The fact that it returns fallback credentials means that the provider successfully loaded credentials at least once, and it usually continues serving credentials on subsequent calls to `provide_credentials`.

-Should we have more than one provider in the chain that can potentially return fallback credentials from `on_timeout`, we could configure the behavior of `CredentialsProviderChain` managing in what order and how each `on_timeout` should be executed; it can be possible to introduce a new API without breaking changes.
-That being said, we first need to investigate and understand the use case behind it to design the right API.
+Should we have more than one provider in the chain that can potentially return fallback credentials from `fallback_on_interrupt`, we could configure the behavior of `CredentialsProviderChain` managing in what order and how each `fallback_on_interrupt` should be executed.
+See the [Appendix](#appendix) section for more details.
+The use case described there is an extreme edge case, but it's worth exploring what options are available to us with the proposed design.

 Alternative
 -----------

 In this section, we will describe an alternative approach that we ended up dismissing as unworkable.

-Instead of `on_timeout`, we considered the following method to be added to the `ProvideCredentials` trait:
+Instead of `fallback_on_interrupt`, we considered the following method to be added to the `ProvideCredentials` trait:
 ```rust
 pub trait ProvideCredentials: Send + Sync + std::fmt::Debug {
     // --snip--